 From kids to adults, Chinese noodle dishes are a given when ordering takeout.
 But as long as you can find the specific type of Chinese noodle needed for the recipe, it is not difficult to make your own.
 When it comes to Chinese cuisine, chow mein is easily a go-to dish, and since you can make this stir-fried noodle dish with beef, chicken, or shrimp, it is adaptable to anyone's tastes.
 Beef lo mein is a simple dish of lo mein (egg) noodles, flank steak, and vegetables, all cooked in a distinctive sauce.
 For fiery food fans, Szechuan Dan Dan noodles are sure to please; dried Chinese noodles are tossed with a spicy sauce made of Szechuan peppercorns and hot chili oil and often ground meat.
 Pan-fried noodles should be crispy on the outside, but still tender on the inside.

-Easy Pan-Fried Noodles Recipe
+Watch Now: Easy Pan-Fried Noodles Recipe

 If noodles aren't a must at your table then rice probably is (or you and your family may prefer both!).
 Of course, you can always serve a bowl of steamed white or brown rice, but fried rice is more fun.
 You can start with a basic fried rice and then add vegetables, chicken, or shrimp.
 Or try a chicken fried rice with onions and peas, a simple recipe that is colorful and flavorful.
 Char sui pork fried rice includes bits of barbecued pork along with peas and onions for what can be a main dish.